Yahoo: Post-Verizon era

-Products and services

-For a list of all current and defunct services offered by Yahoo, see: List of Yahoo-owned sites and services.
+In February 2023, Yahoo announced plans to lay off 20% of its total workforce by the end of the year, impacting more than 1,600 employees, as part of a major restructuring of its ad tech division.
+Following the acquisition by Apollo, CEO Jim Lanzone initiated a strategy focused on a potential "turnaround", emphasizing the integration of artificial intelligence across Yahoo's products.
+This strategy included several key acquisitions, such as Commonstock in 2023 and the AI-driven news platform Artifact in 2024.

 Data breaches

 On September 22, 2016, Yahoo disclosed a data breach that occurred in late 2014, in which information associated with at least 500 million user accounts, one of the largest breaches reported to date.
 The United States indicted four men, including two employees of Russia's Federal Security Service (FSB), for their involvement in the hack.
 On December 14, 2016, the company revealed that another separate data breach had occurred in 2014, with hackers obtaining sensitive account information, including security questions, to at least one billion accounts.
 The company stated that hackers had utilized stolen internal software to forge HTTP cookies.

 On October 3, 2017, the company stated that all 3 billion of its user accounts were affected by the August 2013 theft.

 Criticism

 DMCA notice to whistleblower

 On November 30, 2009, Yahoo was criticized by the Electronic Frontier Foundation for sending a DMCA notice to whistleblower website "Cryptome" for publicly posting details, prices, and procedures on obtaining private information pertaining to Yahoo's subscribers.